superfly/recco/README.md

 Roughly, here's how it should work:

 1. Run a source three through all scanners in scanners/*.yml
 2. For matched runtimes, extract the version to inform package installers (like the Ruby version from `.ruby-version` or `Gemfile`)
 3. For matched frameworks, extract versions to inform setting secrets (like `RAILS_MASTER_KEY` from `config/master.key`)
-	4. For service matches, set env vars and secrets like puma WEB_CONCURRENCY and 'puma -c config/puma.rb'
+4. For matched services, set env vars and secrets like puma WEB_CONCURRENCY and 'puma -c config/puma.rb'

 This is the main scope.
 One could imagine this being extended to run commands for deploy preparation, for example to create a [Docker-based release for Phoenix](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.Gen.Release.html).
 ## Reasoning